Secrets Financial Advisers Never Tell – Day 2 – How to Find an Insurance Agent

 Are stockbrokers and insurance agents useless?
 Not at all.
 They all have a place and can potentially be a very important part of your financial team.
 It’s just that neither can really be your financial advisor.

 Last, I imagine that some readers might think I’m writing this series to drum up business for my own firm.
-As you’ll see tomorrow, nothing could be further from the truth.
+As you’ll see shortly, nothing could be further from the truth.

 RECAP: